 No matter how rewarding it is for you, caring for your loved one and maintaining your own life is extremely difficult.
 It is extremely important that you get a little time to relax.
-Otherwise, you may get fatigued and depressed with constant in-home care to the point that you can’t take care of yourself, anyone!
+Otherwise, you may get fatigued and depressed with constant in-home care.

 Who Needs Respite Care?